Giorgia Bettalli

-Giorgia Bettalli (born 16 July 1998) is an Italian footballer who plays as a midfielder for Genoa Women in the Italian Serie B.
+Giorgia Bettalli (born 16 July 1998) is an Italian footballer who plays as a midfielder for Sampdoria.

 Club career

 Giorgia Bettalli grew up playing football in Ligorna, where she won the national Youth title in 2016.
 She then played two seasons in Serie B for the same team (making 49 caps and 9 goals) until she moved to Campomorone Lady, in Serie C, where she remained three years (2018-2021).
-Mostly playing as starting player, she totalized only 57 appearances due to the suspension of the championship caused by the COVID-19 pandemic.
+Mostly playing as starting player, she totalled only 57 appearances due to the suspension of the championship caused by the COVID-19 pandemic.

 In the summer of 2021 she signed for Genoa and came back in Serie B.

-On May 11, 2025, she scored the crucial goal in the 0-1 victory against Orobica.
+On 11 May 2025, she scored the crucial goal in a 1–0 victory against Orobica.
 This secured Genoa's first ever promotion to Serie A, thanks to Bologna's simultaneous loss.

-On October 18, 2025, she made her Serie A debut coming off the bench, during the first historical Genoa's victory in Serie A, against Ternana (3-1).
+On 18 October 2025, she made her Serie A debut coming off the bench, during the first historical Genoa's victory in Serie A, against Ternana (3–1).